 Becoming a Nurse in New Mexico

 Pursuing a nursing career in New Mexico is a rewarding path for those interested in a healthcare profession.
-The state is experiencing a shortage of nurses, particularly in rural areas.
-As such, the state of New Mexico has relaxed minimum requirements for nursing professionals so that recent graduates can obtain a short-term permit to practice under the supervision of a licensed nurse or nurse practitioner.
+The state is experiencing a shortage of all types of nurses, particularly in rural areas.
+As such, the state of New Mexico has relaxed minimum requirements for nursing professionals so that recent graduates can obtain a short-term permit to practice under the supervision of a licensed nurse or nurse practitioner (NP).

-How to Get Certified Nurse Aide (CNA) Certification in New Mexico
+How To Get CNA Certification in New Mexico

 - Infection control